SchematicHQ/schematic-go/api/docs/CompanyOverrideResponseData.md

 `func (o *CompanyOverrideResponseData) UnsetValueNumeric()`

 UnsetValueNumeric ensures that no value is present for ValueNumeric, not even an explicit nil
+### GetValueTrait

+`func (o *CompanyOverrideResponseData) GetValueTrait() EntityTraitDefinitionResponseData`

+GetValueTrait returns the ValueTrait field if non-nil, zero value otherwise.

+### GetValueTraitOk

+`func (o *CompanyOverrideResponseData) GetValueTraitOk() (*EntityTraitDefinitionResponseData, bool)`

+GetValueTraitOk returns a tuple with the ValueTrait field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetValueTrait

+`func (o *CompanyOverrideResponseData) SetValueTrait(v EntityTraitDefinitionResponseData)`

+SetValueTrait sets ValueTrait field to given value.

+### HasValueTrait

+`func (o *CompanyOverrideResponseData) HasValueTrait() bool`

+HasValueTrait returns a boolean if a field has been set.

 ### GetValueTraitId

 `func (o *CompanyOverrideResponseData) GetValueTraitId() string`